Section 2.7: Language Requirements

-A series of courses has been instituted in French and German to develop “reading” proficiency in these languages.
+A series of courses has been instituted in German to develop “reading” proficiency.
 Reading proficiency in a foreign language is demonstrated when the student completes one of the following sequences with a minimum B grade in each course of the sequence.
 Credit hours earned in this language sequence are not applicable toward the completion of the hour requirement in a student’s graduate program and do not count toward the minimum 8-credit-hour semester load required.

 - GER 61901 Reading German for Graduate Students and GER 61902 Reading German for Graduate Students